Pembrolizumab in High-risk Ductal Carcinoma in Situ (DCIS)

 Subjects, upon diagnosis with high risk DCIS, will be offered 2 doses of pembrolizumab and intralesional mRNA 2752 injected intralesionally (IL) 3 weeks apart (+/- 1 week) with surgery 3 weeks (+/- 2 weeks) after the 2nd dose.
 The subject will then undergo the surgical treatment as determined by the surgeon and the subject (partial mastectomy or mastectomy).

 Other Name: mRNA 2752

 No Intervention: No active treatment

-The control group will proceed to surgery alone following the diagnosis of high risk DCIS.
+The control group will proceed to surgery alone within a 4 month timeframe following the diagnosis of high risk DCIS.